Dina Titus: Abortion

-In 2014 Titus received a 100% rating from Planned Parenthood for opposing a nationwide abortion ban after 20 weeks and supporting abortion access in the District of Columbia and through the Patient Protection and Affordable Care Act.
+In 2014, Titus received a 100% rating from Planned Parenthood for opposing a nationwide abortion ban after 20 weeks and supporting abortion access in the District of Columbia and through the Affordable Care Act.

 Agriculture

 Titus supports reforms to agricultural commodity checkoff programs.
 She has authored the Opportunities for Fairness in Farming (OFF) Act, which would require federal checkoff programs to publish budgets, submit to audits, and refrain from contracting with organizations engaged in lobbying or anticompetitive behavior.

 In 2024, Titus introduced legislation to improve animal welfare standards in livestock transportation by strengthening enforcement of time limits for transporting animals and prohibiting the interstate transportation of sick and injured animals.

 Animal welfare

 In 2019, Titus authored legislation that would have required entities governed by the Animal Welfare Act to create a viable plan to protect their animals in case of natural disaster.

 Titus is a founder of the Congressional Wild Horse Caucus, which supports policies to protect wild horses and promote humane methods of conservation and population control.
 In 2024, Titus introduced legislation to prohibit the Bureau of Land Management from using helicopters and airplanes to round up wild horses and burros.
 In 2025, she criticized a Trump administration proposal to cut funding for wild horse management and allow horses in federal custody to be sold for slaughter.